gotchoices/MyCHIPs/doc/learn-protocol.md

 - **Transaction**:
   Once established, the tally will serve as a foundation for actual trades, or pledges of credit.
   It will maintain and track a total balance owed in one direction or another.
-  And it constitutes a digital signed contract indicating the [terms and conditions](Tallies.md#credit-terms) by which the two parties have agree to conduct their trades.
+  And it constitutes a digital signed contract indicating the [terms and conditions](learn-tally.md#credit-terms) by which the two parties have agree to conduct their trades.
   The tally balance is modified by entering individual atomic transactions called [chits](https://www.dictionary.com/browse/chit).
   These chits are also digitally signed and become a part of the tally.
 - **Request Close**:
   A tally must be completely voluntary on the part of both parties.
   However, once agreed to (signed), the entities are duty-bound to uphold its terms.
   So a tally can be closed at any time, but the obligated entity (debtor) must somehow bring the tally balance to zero.
-  This might involve a [credit lift](Lifts.md) or it could be done by giving product, services, or some other kind of money.
+  This might involve a [credit lift](learn-lift.md) or it could be done by giving product, services, or some other kind of money.

 ### Tally Protocol
 The steps to establish a tally are shown in the following sequence diagram.
 This covers the first two tally use cases, the only difference being which entity is designated as the stock holder and which is the foil holder.
+Tally initiation is also discussed in some detail [here](learn-tally.md#establishing-a-tally).

 ![seq-tally](uml/seq-tally.svg)